huggingface/blog/evaluating-mmlu-leaderboard.md

 ---
-title: "What is going on with the Open LLM Leaderboard"
+title: "What was going on with the Open LLM Leaderboard?"
-thumbnail: /blog/assets/142_safetensors_official/thumbnail.png
+thumbnail: /blog/assets/evaluating-mmlu-leaderboard/thumbnail.png
 authors:
 - user: clefourier
 - user: SaylorTwift